kattni/beeware/docs/en/tutorial/tutorial-7.md

 ## Next steps

 We've now got an app that uses a third-party library!
-In `Tutorial 8
-<tutorial-8>`{.interpreted-text role="doc"} we'll learn how to ensure
-our app remains responsive as we add more complex application logic.
+In [Tutorial 8][tutorial-8] we'll learn how to ensure our app remains responsive as we add more complex application logic.